ColonelParrot/alert4html/README.md

 # alert4html
-A javascript library that enables you to insert HTML directly into your browser alerts.
+A javascript library that enables you to insert HTML directly into your browser alerts, whilst also simulating Chrome alerts.

 ### Easy to use, customize and expand with